Healthy Homes Assessment Aro Valley

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords are now required to make sure that their Aro Valley rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties must be completely compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords now have to make sure their Aro Valley rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rentals must be completely compliant by 1 July 2024.

-We will assess the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager about the work required. requirements to be done and offer a report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager of the work required. requirements to be completed, and provide the report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of up to $7,200 plus additional healthy homes related fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7,200 in addition to any healthier homes relevant fines.

-We’re fully independent assessors of rental properties as well as fully qualified to evaluate each of Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, we are completely qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6779